tofudeadeye/pioneer-village/EVENTS-GUIDE.md

 - ❌ Using camelCase instead of param-case for events
 - ❌ Forgetting to add UI controller forwarding for socket events
 - ❌ Missing type definitions in appropriate interfaces
-- ❌ Not handling ClientRPC.Server errors properly
+- ❌ Not handling RPC errors properly
 - ❌ Using wrong communication pattern for the use case
 - ❌ Forgetting to register UI controllers in `index.tsx`
 - ❌ Not using the `__client__` pattern for socket broadcasts